Gallery of the Ospedale degli Innocenti

 in the belief that they would help reunite them

-with their parents in a best future.
+with their parents in the future.

 Domenico di Michelino